Spectrum Financial Advice guide to Business Liability Insurance UK

 - You (your business) as the policyholder and beneficiary

-Should one of your insured guarantors unexpectedly pass away or be diagnosed with a critical illness specified in your policy’s terms & conditions (if you have decided to select this optional add-on cover), the policy will pay out a lump sum to you or, to be more precise, your company.
+Should one of your insured guarantors unexpectedly pass away or be diagnosed with a critical illness specified in your policy’s terms & conditions (if you have decided to select this optional add-on cover), the policy will pay out a lump sum to you/your company.
 This can then be used to fully repay any loans/financing secured against this person.

 When taking out such a policy, it is obviously of critical importance to ensure adequate cover to make such repayments in full is provided while simultaneously making sure premiums are kept at an affordable level (i.e. ensuring premiums will not put unnecessary financial pressure onto your business).